dendronhq/dendron-site/vault/dendron.faq.md

 The default snippets are scoped to markdown.
 You can create [global snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) file to have snippets that work across all languages.

+### The extension 'Dendron Markdown Preview Enhanced' took a very long time to complete its last operation

+This is a known issue whenever we release a new version of the preview (mostly because its uncompressed javascript).
+Moving forward, we'll be removing the dependency on an external plugin and integrating Dendron's markdown features into vscode's native markdown preview in the near future.